pfackeldey/evermore/README.md

 python -m pip install .
 ```

-## Usage - Model definition and fitting
+## Example - Model and Loss Definition

 See more in `examples/`